matloff/Rdsm/README.md

 * Each thread must run in its own terminal window.

   * This is to facilitate debugging application code.

+    Note: Parallel programming is hard, in any form, and thus one may spend much more time debugging code than writing it.

   * Use **tmux** if screen space is an issue.
 See below.